xingyuuchen/unixtar/README.md

 * Forward.
 Forward Http packet to web servers who truly handles request, then pass back Http response.
 * Load Balance.
 You can chose three different way: `Poll`, `By weight`, `Ip Hash`.

-Configure your reverse proxy by editing `reverse/proxyserverconfig.yml`.
+Configure your reverse proxy by editing `reverseproxy/proxyserverconf.yml`.
 You can custom:
-* Port that Reverse proxy listens on.
+* Port that reverse proxy server listens on.
 * All web servers available to forward Http request.
+* Number of threads who handles network events.